 Viking Yachts has divided their model line into several categories that vary on how and where the owner will use their yacht.
 Each model line has specific characteristics that differentiate it from the others so Viking is able to tailor their offerings to the customer’s wishes.

 • Billfish: The Viking Billfish model line began with the 37 Billfish after Viking acquired the old Ocean Yachts factory in Egg Harbor.
 The 37 Billfish was immediately popular and proved to be a great stepping stone for center-console owners who wanted the space and interior amenities of a sportfish.
 Today, Viking builds both a 38 Billfish and a 46 Billfish.

 • Open Bridge Convertibles: Viking’s most popular model line is undoubtedly its open bridge convertible sportfishing yachts.
-Ranging from 44 to 92 feet, Viking offers 10 different open bridge models for almost offshore requirements.
+Ranging from 44 to 90 feet, Viking offers 10 different open bridge models for almost offshore requirements.
 Two of Viking’s newest models in this range include the 58 Convertible (2nd generation model) and the new 68 Convertible, both of which exceed 40 knots top speed.
 Viking's 54 Convertible that debuted in 2020 won the 'Best In Show' award at the Fort Lauderdale Boat Show.

 • Sport Yachts: Viking offers both a Sport Tower and Side Console sport yachts ranging from 44 to 52 feet.
 The Viking 44 Side Console is a new model from Viking that offers the quality and attributes of the brand in a cruising style layout.

 • Open Express Yachts: Viking’s open express-style yachts offer owners and captains the exhilaration of being in an open cockpit.
 Viking has three models in the open express line including the new 44 Open as well as a 48-O and a 52-O.

 • Enclosed Bridge Yachts: For colder weather captains or owners that simply want the extra interior space of an enclosed bridge, Viking offers five models ranging from 62 to 92-feet.
 Additionally, there is a new version of the flagship 92 called the Skybridge.

 What kind of engines does Viking use in its yachts?